BethEbert/scores/README.md

 Source code is hosted at [github.com/nci/scores](https://github.com/nci/scores).
 The tutorial gallery is hosted at [as part of the documentation, here](https://scores.readthedocs.io/en/latest/tutorials/Explanation.html).

-`scores` is a Python package containing mathematical functions for the verification, evaluation, and optimisation of forecasts, predictions or models.
-It primarily supports the geoscience and earth system science communities.
-It also has wide potential application in machine learning, and in domains other than meteorology, geoscience and weather.
+`scores` is a Python package containing mathematical functions for the verification, evaluation, and optimisation of predictions and models.
+It primarily supports the Earth system science community.
+It also has wide potential application in machine learning and other domains.

-`scores` includes novel scores not commonly found elsewhere (e.g. FIRM, Flip-Flop Index), complex scores (e.g. threshold weighted CRPS), more common scores (e.g. MAE, RMSE) and statistical tests (such as the Diebold Mariano test).
-Additionally, it provides pre-processing tools for preparing data for scores in a variety of formats including Cumulative Density Functions (CDF). `scores` provides its own implementations where relevant to avoid extensive dependencies.
+`scores` not only includes common scores (e.g. MAE, RMSE), it also includes novel scores not commonly found elsewhere (e.g. FIRM, Flip-Flop Index), complex scores (e.g. threshold weighted CRPS), and statistical tests (such as the Diebold Mariano test).
+Additionally, it provides pre-processing tools for preparing data for scores in a variety of formats including cumulative density functions (CDF). `scores` provides its own implementations where relevant to avoid extensive dependencies.

-`scores` is focused on supporting xarray datatypes for earth system data.
-It also aims to be compatible with pandas, geopandas, pangeo and work with NetCDF4, hdf5, Zarr and GRIB data sources among others. `scores` is designed to use Dask for scaling and performance.
+`scores` supports xarray datatypes for Earth system data.
+It also aims to be compatible with pandas, geopandas, pangeo and work with NetCDF4, hdf5, Zarr and GRIB data sources among others. `scores` uses Dask for scaling and performance.

-All of the scores and metrics in this package have undergone a thorough statistical and scientific review.
-Every score has a companion Jupyter Notebook tutorial demonstrating its use in practice.
+All of the scores and metrics in this package have undergone a thorough scientific review.
+Every score has a companion Jupyter Notebook tutorial that demonstrates its use in practice.

 ## Contributing
 To find out more about contributing, see our [contributor's guide](https://github.com/nci/scores/blob/develop/docs/contributing.md).

 All interactions in discussions, issues, emails and code (e.g. merge requests, code comments) will be managed according to the expectations outlined in the [ code of conduct ](https://github.com/nci/scores/blob/main/CODE_OF_CONDUCT.md) and in accordance with all relevant laws and obligations.
 This project is an inclusive, respectful and open project with high standards for respectful behaviour and language.
-The code of conduct is the Contributor Covenant, adopted by over 40, 000 open source projects.
+The code of conduct is the Contributor Covenant, adopted by over 40,000 open source projects.
 Any concerns will be dealt with fairly and respectfully, with the processes described in the code of conduct.

-## Using This Package
+## Using this package

 The [installation guide](https://scores.readthedocs.io/en/latest/installation.html) describes four different use cases for installing, using and working with this package.

 Most users currently want the *all* installation option.
 This includes the mathematical functions (scores, metrics, statistical tests etc.), the tutorial notebooks and development libraries.

-From a Local Checkout of the Git Repository
+From a local checkout of the git repository

 ```bash
 > pip install -e .[all]